JuliaIDE/Julia-LT/README.md

 The plan is to build a powerful environment for technical computing, to rival the likes of Mathematica/Matlab for interactivity and ease of use.
 It's currently usable but doesn't replace the standard REPL.

+This is alpha software, so the code will likely be completely reworked.

 ## Instructions

 * Intall the plugin with Light Table's plugin manager (ctrl+space, search for "show plugin manager").